-When you bring that soft, sweet-smelling little ball of puppy fuzz into your home, you know right away that she depends on you for, well, everything.
-It’s up to you to give her all the care she needs every day.
-It can be a little intimidating — she needs the best puppy food, plenty of attention, gentle training, safe toys, puppy socialization, a comfortable home, and proper veterinary care.
-And that includes puppy shots throughout her first year.
+When you bring that fuzzy ball of puppy energy into your home, you know right away that your new puppy depends on you for, well, everything.
+It’s up to you to give your new puppy all the care they need every day.
+It can be a little intimidating — your puppy needs the best puppy food, plenty of attention, puppy training, puppy-safe toys, puppy socialization, a comfortable place to sleep, and proper veterinary care.
+And that includes making sure to schedule puppy shots throughout your puppy’s first year.

 Which Shots Do Puppies Need?

-Going to the vet repeatedly over several months for vaccinations, and then for boosters or titers throughout your dog’s life, may seem like an inconvenience, but the diseases that vaccinations will shield our pets from are dangerous, potentially deadly, and, thankfully, mostly preventable.
+Going to the vet over several months for a series of puppy vaccinations—and then for boosters or titers throughout your dog’s life—may seem inconvenient, but the diseases that vaccinations will shield our puppies and dogs from are dangerous, potentially deadly, and, thankfully, mostly preventable.

-We read about so many different vaccinations, for so many different illnesses, that it can sometimes be confusing to know which vaccinations puppies need and which ones are important but optional.
-Here is an overview of the diseases that vaccinations will help your pet to avoid.
+We read about so many different dog vaccinations, for so many different illnesses, that it can sometimes be confusing to know which vaccinations puppies need and which puppy shots are important but optional.
+Here is an overview of the diseases that puppy vaccinations will help your pet avoid.

 This highly infectious bacterium causes severe fits of coughing, whooping, vomiting, and, in rare cases, seizures and death.
 It is the primary cause of kennel cough.
 There are injectable and nasal spray vaccines available.